Rigid models for 2-gerbes I: Chern-Simons geometry: Introduction

+We also point out that our construction in Appendix~\ref{app:weak_2-gerbes} specifies a functor from rigid bundle 2-gerbes to bundle 2-gerbes as defined in the literature (eg \cite{Ste,Wal}).
+Having such a functor is stronger than relying on a common classification by degree-4 integral cohomology as mentioned earlier in the case of 2-gerbes, which is the approach in \cite{KM19}.
+In \cite{rb2g_II} we will show that every 4-class is represented by a rigid bundle 2-gerbe, via constructing a universal smooth rigid bundle 2-gerbe.

-In Section 1 we review the necessary background on bundle gerbes.
+\textbf{Outline of paper.}\quad In Section 1 we review the necessary background on bundle gerbes.
 We also provide in this section new formulae for a connection and curving on the basic gerbe that are similar to, but simpler than, those given in \cite{MS03}.

 In Section 2 we introduce the main objects that we study in this paper, rigid bundle 2-gerbes.
 We give the definition of these and describe the difference between our rigid model and the existing models in the literature via the notion of associated weak bundle 2-gerbes.
-There are quite a few technical details here that are relegated to Appendix \ref{app:weak_2-gerbes} for readability purposes, but the basic ideas relating rigid 2-gerbes and weak 2-gerbes are described in this section at a high level.
+There are quite a few technical details here that are relegated to Appendix~\ref{app:weak_2-gerbes} for readability purposes, but the basic ideas relating rigid 2-gerbes and weak 2-gerbes are described in this section at a high level.
 We also explain the rigid version of the concepts of triviality and of connective structure, both of which are necessary ingredients for the main examples and applications that motivate the constructions in this paper.

 Section 3 contains the main results of the paper in the sense that we give a rigid model for the Chern--Simons bundle 2-gerbe and show that this is indeed a rigidification of the existing models in the literature.
 This section includes detailed, explicit computations of the geometry of this rigid 2-gerbe, which highlights the utility of our approach here.